benmvp/slides/2018/frameworksummit/nav-react.md

 </div>

 NOTES:
-- Your favorite "walled garden" JS framework (like Angular) has a mechanism for making AJAX requests
+- Your favorite batteries-included JS framework (like Angular) has a mechanism for making AJAX requests
   * React does not come with one because it's just the UI side
-  * So the second you need to make an AJAX request, you need to figure out what to do
+  * So the second you need to make an AJAX request, you need to figure out how to do it
 - You could use jQuery, but that could lead you to to using it improperly with React
 - Instead we're going to use a native AJAX implementation, new Fetch API
   * Works with ES2015 Promises